cloudflare/cloudflare-docs/products/cache/src/content/how-to/configure-cache-status-code.md

 # Configure cache by status code

 Enterprise customers can set cache time-to-live (TTL) based on the response status from the origin web server.
-Cache TTL refers to the duration a resource lives in the Cloudflare network before marked as stale or discarded from cache.
+Cache TTL refers to the duration of a resource in the Cloudflare network before being marked as stale or discarded from cache.
 Status codes are returned by a resource’s origin.

 Setting cache TTL based on response status overrides the [default cache behavior (standard caching)](/about/default-cache-behavior) for static files and overrides cache instructions sent by the origin web server.
 To cache non-static assets, set a [Cache Level of Cache Everything using a Page Rule](/how-to/create-page-rules#cache-everything).
 Setting `no-store` **Cache-Control** or a low TTL (using `max-age`/`s-maxage`) increases requests to origin web servers and decreases performance.